Kholiwen/14-million-common-passwords/README.md

 # 14-million-commonpasswords
-## This is list of approximately 15 million commonly used (pwned) passwords in csv file format.
+## This is list of approximately 14 million commonly used (pwned) passwords in txt file format.
 This file has undergo successful import test to PostgreSQL DB using pgAdmin.